Routing in the PSTN: Call routing

 Each exchange in the chain uses pre-computed routing tables to determine which connected exchange the onward call should be routed to.
 There may be several alternative routes to any given destination, and the exchange can select dynamically between these in the event of link failure or congestion.

 The routing tables are generated centrally based on the known topology of the network, the numbering plan, and analysis of traffic data.
 These are then downloaded to each exchange in the telephone operator's network.
 Because of the hierarchical nature of the numbering plan, and its geographical basis, most calls between telephone numbers on the same network can be routed based on their area code and prefix using these routing tables.

-Some calls however cannot be routed on the basis of prefix alone, for example non-geographic numbers, such as toll-free or freephone calling.
+Some calls, however, cannot be routed on the basis of prefix alone, for example non-geographic numbers such as toll-free or freephone calling.
 In these cases the Intelligent Network is used to route the call instead of using the pre-computed routing tables.

-In determining routing plans, special attention is paid for example to ensure that two routes do not mutually overflow to each other, otherwise congestion will cause a destination to be completely blocked.
+In determining routing plans, special attention is paid to ensure that two routes do not mutually overflow to each other, otherwise congestion will cause a destination to be completely blocked.

 According to Braess's paradox, the addition of a new, shorter, and lower cost route can lead to an increase in overall congestion.